 • The procedures contained in this policy apply to all staff (including temporary staff and volunteers) and governors and are consistent with those of Kent Safeguarding Children Board (KSCB).

 • This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
-This includes:

 o DfE guidance Keeping Children Safe in Education 2016 (KCSIE)